mojofunk/abuild/README.md

 # Design

-The dependency building part of a-build is not specific to Ardour.
+The dependency building part of abuild is not specific to Ardour.
 It will be similar to mingw-pkg.

 Each package will have a single common script for building all packages